NullVoxPopuli/emberconf-2023-resources/resources/pages/main/wrapping-up.md

 <div v-click>

 <h2 style="transform: rotate(-4deg); line-height: 2.5rem">
-ember-data-resources is not Ember Data Resources ::<br> ember-resources can wrap Ember Data's resources for resources providing resources for/within/beside ember-data-resources.
+ember-data-resources is not ember-data resources ::<br> resources on resources, using resources to fetch resources with your resources
 </h2>

 </div>